GZarrate/TypeScript/README.md

 	- This should respond with Version 3.3.3, which means the TypeScript compiler has been successfully installed.

 ### Class Files
 Check back before your session for updated class files.
-These can be downloaded again following Step 2 from Package Dependencies above.
+These can be downloaded again following Step 2 from [Package Dependency](https://github.com/Esri-Accelebrate/TypeScript#package-dependencies) section above.

 ## Class Outline
 - Overview of JavaScript and TypeScript Development